Why Are Cockroaches So Hard to Kill?

 Evolution of Resistance

 Over time, cockroaches have developed a resistance to a variety of chemical treatments.
 This resistance is passed down to their offspring, making each new generation tougher to kill with standard pesticides.
 The evolution of this resistance requires pest control professionals and homeowners to constantly adapt their strategies to stay one step ahead.
+The table below outlines key milestones in the evolution of cockroach resistance to various pesticides:

 Latest Strategies for Effective Cockroach Control